What is an Advanced LBO Modeling Test?

-We start on the Uses side with the “Purchase Equity Value“, which will be the $4,770mm entry equity value and NOT the entry enterprise value.
-The reason being, the deal is a take-private and not done on a cash-free, debt-free basis.
+- Purchase Equity Value: We start on the Uses side with the “Purchase Equity Value”, which will be the $4,770mm entry equity value and NOT the entry enterprise value.
+The reason is the deal is a “take-private” and therefore not done on a cash-free, debt-free basis.

-Next, we have a new line item named “Refinancing of Net Debt”, which is equal to all the existing debt on JoeCo’s B/S minus its entire cash balance.
-The rationale being, the acquired cash can be used to help with refinancing JoeCo’s debt at any given moment.
+- Refinancing of Net Debt: Next, we have a new line item named “Refinancing of Net Debt”, which is equal to all the existing debt on JoeCo’s B/S minus its entire cash balance.
+The rationale is the acquired cash can be used to help with refinancing JoeCo’s debt at any given moment.
 This comes out to $250mm in debt that needs to be refinanced.

 Moving onto the “Sources” side, we will list the debt sources first since the equity required is a function of the amount of debt raised.

 - Unitranche: $2,070mm was raised via the unitranche term loan